saikrishnags05/Project-for-Data-to-Decisions/RPlots/Rplots.md

 process w.r.t the time taken for per person to enroll for an event from past **8 years** in the state of **Iowa**.

+* There are few facilities where it is taking more time to enroll for a person compared to the previous year.
+* Most of the facilities conduct events on **Mental Health**
+* We can notice that in the enrolling time is so less in schools and we can even assume that most of the people who enroll to the course are children.
+* In **Substance Use** we can clearly tell that out of 5 facilities only 1 facility have organized for more years and their time of enrollment is also almost equal
+* From the plot, I can tell that all the enrollments are been late for the past 2 years there may be multiple reasons.
+**Example: -** lockdown because Covid-19 which stopped the process

 ``` r
 p <- ggplot(data = ag_ia, aes(y=`IA$AD_APD`,x=`IA$facility`,color= `IA$AD_year` ))
 p + geom_point()+facet_wrap(~`IA$program_name`,scale='free')+